-Bachelor of Science in Engineering With Project Management Emphasis
+Bachelor’s in Engineering: Project Management Emphasis

 I think one of the best things about GCU’s engineering program is that you get a one-on-one experience with your teacher.
 You're not just sitting in a big auditorium listening to a lesson.